xelanac/xelanac/README.md

 ### Hi there 👋
+#I'm Alessandro Cancelliere
+###I'm a courious person that wants to improve new skills throught new challenges!
+###Bachelor Degree in Computer Science at Unimol, Italy

+- 🔭 I’m currently working on:
+  Android Native Development (Kotlin)
+  Web Development (Html, css, js, bootstrap)
+  Machine Learning

 <!--
 **xelanac/xelanac** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.